jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Mystique (MC - Freedom Force)
 *Set: Freedom Force*
+**Paint with a Broad Brush** won't give Mystique XP for recruiting Brotherhood characters since she ahas that affiliation and is on your side.

 With **The Perfect Metamorph**, you may choose a face-down character.
 If the chosen character would get stunned by  **The Perfect Metamorph**  but it’s already stunned, nothing else happens.
 (Neither it nor Mystique get stunned.)
-However, if the chosen character is no longer in play when Mystique would be stunned, Mystique gets stunned normally.
+If the chosen character is no longer in play when Mystique would be stunned, Mystique gets stunned normally.

 Keep in mind, the effect from  **The Perfect Metamorph**  lasts until Mystique gets stunned.
 If it allows her to avoid getting stunned, the effect remains active.
 In other words, a single use of the power could prevent several stuns to Mystique.

-Finally, even if  **The Perfect Metamorph**  is active, Mystique can use it again to change her name and affiliations, and to have a different enemy character become her new potential stun replacement.
+Even if  **The Perfect Metamorph**  is active, Mystique can use it again to change her name and affiliations, and to have a different enemy character become her new potential stun replacement.

 Note: If Mystique takes the name of a unique character with the same name as a supporting character on your side, that supporting character will get KO’d.